 Bell leads No. 6 Villanova past Xavier, 81-58

-Bell answered the call again, hitting six 3-pointers and scoring 27 points and Darrun Hilliard had 17 to lead No. 6 Villanova to an 81-58 win over Xavier on Monday night.
+James Bell hit six 3-pointers and scored 27 points and Darrun Hilliard had 17 to lead No. 6 Villanova to an 81-58 win over Xavier on Monday night.

 Bell made 6 of 10 3s, was 10 of 14 overall from the floor and grabbed eight rebounds.
 He scored 21 points in the second half to the Wildcats hit the 20-win mark at the second fastest point in program history.
 The 2009-10 team opened 20-1.